Germany

 • Flexibility

-• Value-oriented family business & global player
+• Value-oriented family company and global player

-• Regular feedback meetings (self-perception/perception of others)
+• Regular feedback meetings (self-/external perception)

-• Room for own ideas and commitment
+• A place for your own ideas and involvement

-• Compensation and getting together, including: own trainee break room, use of LAPP's leisure and sports facilities, participation in the LAPP Group's annual 'International Football and Volleyball Tournament', joint visit to the 'Stuttgart Spring Festival' and the 'Cannstatter Wasen', LAPP Christmas Market
+• Balance and socialising, including: own apprentice break room, use of LAPP's leisure and exercise offerings, participation in the LAPP Group's annual International Football and Volleyball Tournament, a group visit to the Stuttgart Spring Festival and the Stuttgart Beer Festival as well as the LAPP Christmas market

 • Flexible working hours